patxoca/gosics/README.rst

   SBNZ ONE, ZERO, JUNK, MaxProgramAddress

-Wich will substract ZERO from ONE, store the result in JUNK, an since the result is 1 (!= 0), it will jump to the halt address.
+Wich will substract ZERO from ONE, store the result in JUNK.
+Since the result is 1 (!= 0), it will jump to the halt address stopping the execution.

 Current status